About Us | The Olympic Peninsula, WA | Official Tourism Site

 Olympic Peninsula Tourism Commission

 The Olympic Peninsula Tourism Commission (OPTC) is a collaborative partnership of tourism marketing entities, joining together for purposes of promoting the Olympic Peninsula as a desirable visitor destination.
-It is primarily funded through lodging tax contributions of nine municipalities or associations in Clallam, Jefferson, Mason and Grays Harbor Counties.
+It is primarily funded through lodging tax contributions of eight municipalities or associations in Clallam, Jefferson, Mason and Grays Harbor Counties.

 Funding partners include: